 Jon Moulton is a partner in Bluefield Partners LLP and brings over 30 years' specialist experience in private equity investing.
-He is currently the Chairman of Better Capital, founded in 2009.
+He is currently the Chairman of BECAP GP Limited and BECAP12 GP Limited, the general partner of the Better Capital Funds.
 This followed 13 years as the founding managing partner of Alchemy Partners, where he was responsible for building the business to become a leading UK private equity investor, and investing over £2 billion with a focus on turnaround and distressed assets.
 Jon's prior responsibilities included his role as director at Apax Partners, managing partner at Schroder Ventures, and managing director at Citicorp Venture Capital.
-He is a qualified Chartered Accountant, is a well known representative of the private equity industry and has been a source of government and media consultation on wide ranging private equity and tax issues.
-He is the non-executive chairman of FinnCap, the stockbroker, and chairman of the Channel Island Stock Exchange.
+He is a qualified Chartered Accountant, is a well-known representative of the private equity industry and has been a source of government and media consultation on wide ranging private equity and tax issues.
+He is the non-executive chairman of FinnCap, the stockbrokers and chairman of the Channel Island Securities Exchange.
 He has also been appointed a member of the advisory board for the £2.8 billion UK Regional Growth Fund.

-Jon does not have any day-to-day involvement in the running of the partnership.
+Jon does not have any day-to-day involvement in the running of Bluefield Partners LLP.